-A Pocket Guide to Choosing a College: NSSE 2013 Answers from Students is designed for sharing NSSE results.
+A Pocket Guide to Choosing a College: NSSE 2014 Answers from Students is designed for sharing NSSE results.
 The report is delivered in both PDF and Excel formats so that institutions can easily insert logos, campus photos, or additional information.
-Institutions are encouraged to post copies of the report and results from their NSSE Institutional Report 2013 in relevant areas of their campus Web site.
+Institutions are encouraged to post copies of the report and other results from their NSSE Institutional Report 2014 on their Web site.